retrohun/bakefat/README.md

 files (such as io.sys, command.com and maybe a few more) manually (using e.g. Mtools), and the system becomes bootable in the virtual machine.

-bakefat is currently **PARTIALLY IMLEMENTED**, this document currently describes how it would look like and function.

 ## bakefat features and limitations

 * bakefat runs on the host system.
 Installing an emulator is not necessary